collardeau/react-with-state-props/README.md

     }}
   />
 /*
-your render function will be passed these props:
+your render function is being passed these props:
 {
   todos: []
   actions: {